 Tennessee was among the first states to be invited to join this national initiative focused on ensuring more students complete high school and attain postsecondary credentials and skills with value in the labor market.
 These pathways have multiple entry and exit points in the educational process, transition seamlessly from high school to postsecondary institutions and support active industry involvement in student learning.
 Pathways Tennessee is a statewide initiative sustained through regional leadership and supported within multiple state agencies.
 Learn more at the Pathways Tennessee web site.

 PATHWAYS SOUTHEAST TENNESSEE

 The local Pathways work is currently underway in Bradley, Hamilton, Marion, McMinn, and Meigs Counties with focus on the Advanced Manufacturing and Information Technology industries.
 In August 2014, schools around the region launched their career pathways aligning to the skills sets and certification needs of these two critical labor markets.
-In the coming years, the Southeast Tennessee Pathways to Prosperity Initiative will continue to expand throughout the region and establish additional career pathways for our students.
+In the coming years, the Pathways Southeast Initiative will continue to expand throughout the region and establish additional career pathways for our students.

 HOW IT ALL BEGAN